 Mining method at Beebyn-W11

-The Beebyn-W11 Project will employ conventional open-pit mining techniques, using a standard drill and blast, load and haul cycle.
-The mining fleet will include a 120t excavator and 90t off-highway trucks, supported by appropriate equipment.
+The Beebyn-W11 Project employs conventional open-pit mining techniques using a standard drill and blast, load and haul cycle.
+The mining fleet includes a 120t excavator and 90t off-highway trucks, supported by appropriate equipment.

-The deposit will be mined in three stages, with an estimated total tonnage of 31.7Mt and a strip ratio of 2.2:1.
+The deposit is being mined in three stages, with an estimated total tonnage of 31.7mt and a strip ratio of 2.2:1.
 The ultimate pit will measure approximately 875m in length, 275m in width and 125m in depth.

-Stage one will target the eastern side of the ridge, removing low strip material while maintaining a 45m buffer from heritage areas, excavating from 550m to 520m reduced level (RL) to yield 1.1Mt of ore at a strip ratio of 1.9.
+Stage one of mining operations involves the eastern side of the ridge, removing low strip material while maintaining a 45m buffer from heritage areas, excavating from 550–520m reduced level (RL) to yield 1.1mt of ore at a strip ratio of 1.9.

 Processing

-The dry processing plant will add water to the product for dust suppression, with run of mine (ROM) moisture content remaining below 5%.
+The processing plat features a dry processing facility where water is added to the product for dust suppression, with run of mine (ROM) moisture content remaining below 5%.

-The processing plant components will feature mobile and modular units, with ROM ore undergoing primary and secondary crushing, followed by sorting in a multi-deck screen to separate lump and fines products.
-The products will be transported by road to Geraldton Port.
+The processing plant components feature mobile and modular units, with ROM ore undergoing primary and secondary crushing, followed by sorting in a multi-deck screen to separate lump and fines products.

 Site infrastructure

-The project will use the Berringarra-Cue Road, Great Northern Highway (National Route 95) and Geraldton Mount Magnet Road (State Route 123) for site access and ore transport to the port of Geraldton.
+The project uses the Berringarra-Cue Road, Great Northern Highway (National Route 95) and Geraldton Mount Magnet Road (State Route 123) for site access and ore transport to the port of Geraldton.

-A sealed 17.6km haul road and mine access road will be constructed to connect the Beebyn-W11 mine to the Iron Ridge – Berringarra-Cue Road.
+A sealed 17.6km haul road and mine access road was constructed to connect the Beebyn-W11 mine to the Iron Ridge – Berringarra-Cue Road.

-The existing 132-room accommodation facility owned by Fenix Resources at the Iron Ridge camp, 20km from Beebyn-W11, will be expanded by 60 rooms to support the project.
+The project included an existing 132-room accommodation facility owned by Fenix Resources at the Iron Ridge camp, 20km from Beebyn-W11.
+The mine plan involved expanding the facility by 60 rooms to support the project.

-Water supply will be sourced from pit dewatering and purpose-drilled bores, while on-site power will be generated by high-efficiency diesel-powered gensets in an N+1 configuration.
+Water supply is sourced from pit dewatering and purpose-drilled bores, while on-site power generation is via high-efficiency diesel-powered gensets in an N+1 configuration.

 Contractors involved